playht/text-to-speech-api/README.md

   `title` is a field to name your file.
 You can use this name to find the audio in your Play.ht dashboard.

   `narrationStyle` is a string representing the tone and accent of the voice to read the text.
 Make sure the value for `narrationStyle` is supported by the voice in your request.
+Refer to the [Voices reference file](Voices.md) for more details.

   `globalSpeed` is a string in the format `<number>%`, where `<number>` is in the closed interval of `[20, 200]`.
 Use this to speed-up, or slow-down the speaking rate of the speech.